Learning Difficulties: Everything For Dysgraphia (Handwriting)!

 Dysgraphia means ‘difficulty with handwriting’.

-‘dyslexia and other learning difficulties – a parent’s guide’ – book
+‘dyslexia and other learning difficulties – an essential guide’ – book

 My book: ‘Dyslexia and Other Learning Difficulties – A Parent’s Guide’ has been updated and re-released in January 2010.
 It contains extensive information on dyslexia, dyscalculia, dysgraphia and other specific learning difficulties (SpLDs).

-For a fuller description of ‘Dyslexia and Other Learning Difficulties – A Parent’s Guide‘ please click here.
+For a fuller description of ‘Dyslexia and Other Learning Difficulties – An Essential Guide‘ please click here.

 ‘dyslexia and alternative therapies’ – book